 The consumer members may not (1) be a residential child care program administrator; (2) have a household member who is a residential child care program administrator; (3) have a household member who participates in a commercial or professional field related to administering a residential child care program; and (4) have had within 2 years before appointment a substantial financial interest in a program regulated by the Department of Health and Mental Hygiene’s Mental Health or Developmental Disabilities Administrations, Department of Human Resources or the Department of Juvenile Services.

-Albert Zachik, MD, Chair, Behavioral Health Administration Mark Jews, Vice Chair, Residential Child & Youth Care Practitioner William J. Frank, Deputy Secretary, Maryland Department of Disabilities Darlene Ham., Department of Human Resources Sheila Philip, Maryland State Department of Education Nicole Smith, Certified Residential Child Care Program Administrator Dorenzer Thomas, Certified Program Administrator Sonya White-Norman., Department of Juvenile Services Janet Furman, Developmental Disabilities Administration Krystal Holland, Certified Program Administrator Ada Pearl Thomas, Consumer Brady Daniels, Consumer
+Albert Zachik, MD, Chair, Behavioral Health Administration VACANT, Vice Chair, Residential Child & Youth Care Practitioner William J. Frank, Deputy Secretary, Maryland Department of Disabilities Darlene Ham., Department of Human Resources Sheila Philip, Maryland State Department of Education Nicole Smith, Certified Residential Child Care Program Administrator Dorenzer Thomas, Certified Program Administrator Sonya White-Norman., Department of Juvenile Services Janet Furman, Developmental Disabilities Administration Krystal Holland, Certified Program Administrator Ada Pearl Thomas, Consumer Brady Daniels, Consumer

 If you are interested in becoming a Board member, please complete the following form: